How to Select, Inspect, and Test Insulated Tools

 - Swelling, shrinking, or excessive wear of the insulating material.

 If any of these defects are found, the tool’s insulation integrity is compromised.
-It must be immediately removed from service and destroyed to prevent future use.
+It must be immediately removed from service and rendered unusable, permanently marked, or returned to the manufacturer per employer procedures to prevent future use.

 Periodic Re-Testing: Ensuring Ongoing Insulation Integrity

 While daily visual checks are essential, they cannot detect microscopic punctures or degradation of the insulation over time.
 This is why periodic re-testing is a crucial aspect of a comprehensive electrical safety program.
-While NFPA 70E provides clear re-testing intervals for rubber gloves (every 6 months) and hot sticks (every 2 years), the standard is less specific about hand tools, only requiring that they be tested if their insulating capability is suspect.
-The best practice is for the asset owner to define a testing interval based on usage, environment, and risk.
+NFPA 70E requires inspection of PPE before each use and references testing requirements for rubber insulating gloves and hot sticks (which are covered by their respective ASTM standards), but the standard does not prescribe specific routine retest intervals for insulated hand tools.
+The best practice is for the asset owner to define a testing interval based on usage, environment, and risk, following manufacturer guidance.

 How to Perform Dielectric Testing on Insulated Tools